sri-anya/FoodBlog/README.md

 ## Work in Progress

-- **Subscription Form**: The subscription form is currently not functional.
+- **Subscription Form**: The subscription form is currently not fully functional.
 This feature will allow users to subscribe to our newsletter and receive updates directly in their inbox.
-- **Contact Form**: The contact form is also not functional at the moment.
+- **Contact Form**: The contact form is not fully functional at the moment.
 We will enable it soon so users can easily reach out to us with their queries and feedback.

 ## Contact